cockroachlabs-field/log-analyzer/README.md

 Where the first character is either `I`, `W`, `E` or `F`, signifying an `INFO`, `WARN`, `ERROR` or `FATAL` statement.
 Immediately following the log level is the custom timestamp, which is equivalent to `%y:%m:%d %H:%M:%S.%6N` in standard Unix `strptime()` parlance.
 The rest of the log statement is application specific.

+I created a quick dashboard (see below) to summarize the events found in the `debug.zip`.
+You can use this dashboard to drill into specific days or events of interest.

 ![dashboard](dashboard.png)

 ## Prerequisites